-5% of FY students and 18% of seniors worked on a research project with a faculty member.
-Learning with Peers How often do students work together on class projects and assignments?^b 46% of FY students and 53% of seniors "frequently" worked with their peers on course projects and assignments.
+6% of FY students and 22% of seniors worked on a research project with a faculty member.

+Learning with Peers

+How often do students work together on course projects

+and assignments?^b 29% of FY students and 44% of seniorsfrequently worked with their peers on course projects and assignments.

-Do students help each other learn?^b 52% of seniors "frequently" explained course material to one or more students.
-How often do students work together to prepare for exams?^b 48% of FY students "frequently" prepared for exams by discussing or working through course material with other students.
-How often do students interact with others who have different viewpoints or who come from different backgrounds?^b Among FY students, 65% "frequently" had discussions with people with different political views, 71% "frequently" had discussions with people from a different economic background, and 75% "frequently" had discussions with people from a different race or ethnicity.
-Campus Environment Are students encouraged to use learning support services (tutors, writing center)?^d 86% of FY students said the institution "substantially" emphasized the use of learning support services.
-How do students rate their interactions with academic advisors?^c 48% of FY students and 51% of seniors gave the quality of their interactions with academic advisors a "high" rating.
-How well do students get along with each other?^c 46% of FY students gave the quality of their interactions with their peers a "high" rating.
+Do students help each other learn?^b

+50% of seniors frequently explained course material to one or more students.

+How often do students work together to prepare for exams?^b

+30% of FY students frequently prepared for exams by discussing or working through course material with other students.

+How often do students interact with others who have different viewpoints or who come from different backgrounds?^b

+Among FY students, 55% frequently had discussions with people with different political views, 60% frequently had discussions with people from a different economic background, and 65% frequently had discussions with people from a different race or ethnicity.

+Campus Environment

+Are students encouraged to use learning support services (tutors, writing center)?^d

+67% of FY students said the institution substantially emphasized the use of learning support services.

+How do students rate their interactions with academic advisors?^c

+45% of FY students and 54% of seniors gave the quality of their interactions with academic advisors a high rating.

+How well do students get along with each other?^c

+46% of FY students gave the quality of their interactions with their peers a high rating.

 How satisfied are students with their educational experience?

-87% of FY and 81% of seniors rated their entire educational experience at this institution as "excellent" or "good."
-Rich Educational Experiences What types of honors courses, learning communities, and other distinctive programs are offered?
-During their first year, 12% of students participated in a learning community.
-By spring of their senior year, 36% of students had done (or were doing) a culminating senior experience.
+72% of FY and 80% of seniors rated their entire educational experience at this institution as "excellent" or "good."

+Rich Educational Experiences

+What types of honors courses, learning communities, and other distinctive programs are offered?

+During their first year, 7% of students participated in a learning community.
+By spring of their senior year, 30% of students had done (or were doing) a culminating senior experience.